sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/faq.md

 Unapplied batch specs are removed from the database after 7 days.

 ### Can I pull containers from private container registries in a batch change?
-When [executing a batch spec](../explanations/how_src_executes_a_batch_spec.md), `src` will pull from the current container registry.
-If you are logged into a private container registry, it will pull from it.
+When [executing a batch spec](../explanations/how_src_executes_a_batch_spec.md), `src` will attempt to pull missing docker images.
+If you are logged into the private container registry, it will pull from it.

 ### What tool can I use for changing/refactoring `<programming-language>`?